research-ag/promtracker/README.md

 ```

 ### Counter value
 An accumulating counter value interface.
-Second argument is a flag whether you want to save this value
+Second argument is a flag whether you want to save the state of this value
 to stable data using share/unshare api
 ```motoko
     let requestsAmount = tracker.addCounter("requests_amount", false);